xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/README.md

 Address of a Collection
 -----------------------

-All collections in ArangoDB have a unique identifier and a unique name.
-ArangoDB internally uses the collection's unique identifier to look up collections.
-This identifier, however, is managed by ArangoDB and the user has no control over it.
+All collections in AvocadoDB have a unique identifier and a unique name.
+AvocadoDB internally uses the collection's unique identifier to look up collections.
+This identifier, however, is managed by AvocadoDB and the user has no control over it.
 In order to allow users to use their own names, each collection also has a unique name which is specified by the user.
 To access a collection from the user perspective, the [collection name](../../Appendix/Glossary.md#collection-name) should be used, i.e.: